-I can find ultimate purpose in life only by learning the essentials of allowing Christ to be supreme in all I think or do.
-I must draw from His strength continually to live a life of purity and purpose so that I might bring Him the greatest glory.
-I hereby resolve to choose this course of action daily, and in God’s power I consider it done.
+I can find ultimate purpose in life only by learning the essentials of total commitment in my Christian experience.
+I must serve as a good steward of everything God has given me, from my environmental surroundings to material possessions, including my life and health.
+All that I have must be controlled by my Lord and Savior.
+I hereby resolve to choose this course of action, and in God’s power I consider it done.

 “A proposition upon which an ___________________ is based or from which a ___________________ is drawn.”

 “Foundational to meaningful ______________________ as a Christ-follower is to willingly take up one’s cross of total ______________________ with a conscious ______________ to die out to self in all areas of Christian ______________________.

 THE COMMITTED CHRIST-FOLLOWER (PART 1): “MODELS THAT MOTIVATE”

 If someone forces you to go one mile, go with him two miles. — Matthew 5:41 (NIV)